-This section focuses on the last brood for which releases were completed during the report year (2015 brood) and includes data from historic broods where appropriate.
-Broodstock for the Wells Hatchery summer steelhead program are primarily collected from the fish ladders at Wells Dam, or more recently, from the Twisp River Weir and the outfall channels at the Methow (WDFW) and Winthrop (USFWS) fish hatcheries.
-Returning adult steelhead from the Wells Hatchery Complex programs support salmon recovery goals and provide harvest opportunities in years of high abundance.
+This section focuses on the most recent brood for which releases were completed during the report year (2016 brood) and includes data from historic broods where appropriate.
+Broodstock for the Wells Hatchery summer steelhead program are primarily collected from the fish ladders at Wells Dam, or more recently, from the Twisp River Weir and the outfall channels at the Wells, Methow, and Winthrop (USFWS) fish hatcheries.
+Returning adult steelhead from the Wells Hatchery Complex programs support steelhead recovery goals and provide harvest opportunities in years of high abundance.

-Trapping of the 2015 brood of Wells Hatchery summer steelhead occurred between 6 August and 9 November 2014 at Wells Dam.
-During this time a total of 191 adipose fin-clipped hatchery origin fish were retained, representing 5.3% of the estimated adipose fin-clipped hatchery fish returning to Wells Dam during the trapping period.
-Overall, pre-spawn mortality totaled 0.4% of the total hatchery fish collected.
-In addition to fish collected at Wells Dam, broodstock were also collected from the Twisp River weir, the Omak Creek weir, and from the Methow Hatchery outfall channel.
-Spring 2015 trapping at the Twisp River weir and the Methow Hatchery outfall provided 30 and 37 hatchery origin fish for Wells Hatchery safety-net programs, respectively.
+Trapping of the 2016 brood of Wells Hatchery summer steelhead occurred between 3 August and 27 October 2015 at Wells Dam.
+During this time a total of 212 adipose fin-clipped hatchery origin fish were retained, representing 4.1% of the estimated adipose fin-clipped hatchery fish returning to Wells Dam during the trapping period.
+Overall, pre-spawn mortality totaled 1.9% of the total hatchery fish collected.
+In addition to fish collected at Wells Dam, broodstock were also collected from the Twisp River weir, the Omak Creek weir, Wild Horse Spring Creek, and from the Methow Hatchery outfall channel.
+Spring 2016 trapping at the Twisp River weir and the Methow Hatchery outfall provided 14 and three hatchery origin fish for Wells Hatchery safety-net programs, respectively.
 Natural origin fish were also retained from the Twisp River weir for the Twisp River conservation program, and no pre-spawn mortalities were recorded from broodstock collected at tributary sites (Table 5.1).